Skip to content

 • Multi-hop Capability: Natural support for relationship traversal

-• Structured Output: Answers maintained logical organization
+• Structured Output: Answers maintained logical organisation

 • Brittleness: Sensitive to entity extraction quality